 It is important to publish content consistently.
 Two or three pieces per week is an ideal frequency.
 Juggle different content types to keep your brand fresh and interesting to readers.
 Alternate how-to guides, interviews, product use tips, case studies, infographics and other content.

-There are countless social media channels available to help keep you in touch with your target audience, but only a handful have a broad enough outreach to make them worth your time and money.
+Many social media channels will help keep you in touch with your target audience, but only a handful have a broad enough outreach to make them worth your time and money.
 Select the top three platforms that will yield the highest returns and focus your marketing campaign on them.

-Which platforms you choose depends on the specifics of your business.
+The platforms you choose depend on the specifics of your business.
 Certain brands are unlikely to find an audience on Instagram or YouTube.
 If you are unsure where you fit in, begin your social media campaign on LinkedIn, Facebook and Twitter.
 This trio is suitable for almost any company.

-As with blogging, regularly feed your social media audience with engaging content to maintain their interest and attention.
-Post daily short messages, take polls, organize contests and ask your followers questions.
-If creating new content every day is challenging, you can repost content from other profiles and niche groups who share your philosophy.
-The main thing is that your brand's name regularly pops up in the newsfeed of your target audience.
+Post daily short messages, take polls, organize contests, and ask your followers questions.
+The main thing is that your brand’s name regularly pops up in the newsfeed of your target audience.

 Some brands steer clear of email marketing for fear that their promotional letters will end up in the spam folder.
 But that is less likely to happen if you customize your messages to include only relevant and useful information aimed at addressing customers’ problems and satisfying their needs.

 People tend to trust directories since they are usually verified and reduce the risk of hiring a subpar service provider.
-Creating a profile on popular platforms like Bing Places, Google My Business, Yelp and Yellow Pages can boost your website rankings, especially in local search.
+Creating a profile on popular platforms such as Bing Places, Google Business Profile, Yelp and Yellow Pages can boost your website rankings, especially in local search.